Lucas Elvenes

-Lucas Elvenes (born 18 August 1999), is a Swedish professional ice hockey forward currently playing for Leksands IF of the Swedish Hockey League (SHL).
-At the 2017 NHL Entry Draft, Elvenes was selected 127th overall by the Vegas Golden Knights.
+Lucas Elvenes (born 18 August 1999), is a Swedish professional ice hockey forward currently playing for Växjö Lakers of the Swedish Hockey League (SHL).
+At the 2017 NHL entry draft, Elvenes was selected 127th overall by the Vegas Golden Knights.

 Personal life

 Lucas' father, Stefan Elvenes, was drafted in the fourth round of the 1988 NHL Entry Draft by the Chicago Blackhawks.
 He never played in North America, but played in the Swedish Hockey League and for Sweden's national team.
 Lucas' grandfather Björn emigrated from Norway in 1965.

 Playing career

 On June 16, 2018, Elvenes was signed to a three-year, entry-level contract with the Vegas Golden Knights.
 After attending the Golden Knights 2018 training camp, Elvenes was returned on loan to continue his development with Rögle BK of the SHL for the duration of the 2018–19 season on September 19, 2018.

-Elvenes while on loan with Rögle BK, established new career bests with 17 assists and 20 points through 42 regular season games.
-After an early post-season exit, Elvenes was re-assigned by the Golden Knights to join AHL affiliate, the Chicago Wolves, in the midst of their playoff run.
+Elvenes, while on loan with Rögle BK, established new career bests with 17 assists and 20 points through 42 regular-season games.
+After an early post-season exit, Elvenes was re-assigned by the Golden Knights to join AHL affiliate, the Chicago Wolves, during their playoff run.